NLnetLabs/rotonda-doc/manual/source/why.rst

 ~~~~~~~~~~~~~

 So, what are these BGP functions anyway?
 The way we would like to describe them
-is "a specialized task within a network relying on BGP, that requires a
+is "a specialised task within a network relying on BGP, that requires a
 subset of BGP's features".
 Often, this task is performed by a node in the
 network.